Best Alternatives to Payday Loans in 2026

 1. Grant Cash Advance

-Grant Cash Advance is effectively a cash advance app designed to help people cover essential expenses like gas, groceries, and bills between paychecks.
+Grant Cash Advance is effectively a cash advance app designed to help people cover essential expenses.
+Eligible and qualifying users can access cash advances ranging from $25 to $350 with no credit check required and no late fees.

 2. Credit union payday alternative loans (PALs)

 Credit unions offer a product specifically designed to compete with payday loans, known as payday alternative loans, or PALs.
+These are small-dollar loans offered by federally regulated credit unions, with interest rates capped significantly lower than what you'd see with a traditional payday lender.

 3. Cash advance apps